‘We have to care’: Coronavirus is deepening child poverty crisis, warns Euston Foodbank

 “We will not stand by to see anyone left behind and so we have launched a £3 million hardship fund to provide those struggling financially at this difficult time with council tax holidays, emergency one-off payments, food packages and benefit advice.”

-He warned the financial and social toll of coronavirus meant it was “likely to grow even larger”.
+The Labour leader warned the financial and social toll of coronavirus meant it was “likely to grow even larger”.

-The Labour leader said: “Since becoming an MP in 2015 I have worked hard to support families affected by poverty.
+Mr Starmer said: “Since becoming an MP in 2015 I have worked hard to support families affected by poverty.

 “At every constituency advice surgery I hold, I see first-hand the cost of our failure to tackle child poverty.